25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Baja Ferry

-There is ferry transportation either from Mazatlan or Topolobampo to the Pichilingue, a few miles from La Paz.
+There is ferry transportation either from Mazatlan or Topolobampo to Pichilingue, a few miles from La Paz.
 There you can find a taxi or also a public bus to take you to the city.

-I took both ferries, on the way to La Paz from Mazatlan.
-It was a night trip and very uncomfortable if you don’t book a cabin, but for one night it can work.
+I took both ferries on the way to La Paz from Mazatlan.
+It was a night trip and very uncomfortable if you don’t book a cabin, but for one night, it can work.

 From La Paz, I took the ferry to Topolobampo because I went to the Copper Canyon so it was perfect for my itinerary.